 When my sons started playing for Salem Youth Hockey in 1981, I became involved with coaching at the youth level.
 I progressed through the various coaching levels, attaining the Level IV (Advanced) Certification.
 One of the Level IV Clinic requirements was to write a paper.
 The subject that I chose concerned Handling the Puck Skills and their development.
 I have added a link to this paper for information as the discussion is still pertinent.
 I continued my involvement with Salem Youth Hockey through the 2003-2004 season, even though my youngest son finished with the 2000-2001 season.
 A detailed summary of my playing and coaching experience can be found by clicking on this link.

-When I began coaching at the Mite level, I began to track the statistics for my teams.
+When I began coaching at the Mite level, I started to track the statistics for my teams.
 I did this for every team that I became involved with.
 The stat sheets evolved over the years and became better and more complex.
 Computer software development made this all possible.
 The main purpose for compiling this information was as an aid for coaching to develop the individual and the team.

 When Salem High School initiated a varsity hockey program in 1999, my youngest son was able to play for 2 years.
 I volunteered to collect and publish the statistics for the team.
 I have done this each year from the beginning of the program.
 In the second year (2000-01), I added a couple of additional items and have held the data collected as a constant since then.
 That is why there are items in the career and season leader sheets that reflect incomplete data from the 1999-2000 season.